Infinidoge/universe/readme.md

   - `default.nix`: Pulls in the configuration files and puts them where they belong.
 Also defines my neofetch output.
   - `doom`: My Doom Emacs configuration.
 Doom Emacs is my editor and home, and I use it extensively.
   - `qtile`: My Qtile configuration.
 Qtile is my home of homes, the environment I am pretty literally always in while on my computers.
-  - `bluegon`: Changes screen color temperature for the benefit of my eyes.
-Pretty sure my setup is currently broken.